-Sun Conures are a bright yellow/orange with green/blue wings.
+Sun Conures are bright yellow/orange with green/blue wings.
 They have black beaks and white patches around each eye.

-Between 15 - 20 years.
+15 - 20 years.

-Sun Conures feed on a variety of seeds, nuts and fruits.
+A variety of seeds, nuts and fruits.

 Can be found in inland tropical habitats, dry savanna woodlands and coastal forests.
 They usually live near fruiting trees and palm groves.